 12. Competing Interests

 Declaration of competing interest is compulsory.
 All authors must disclose any financial and personal relationships with other people or organizations that could inappropriately influence (bias) their work.
 Examples of potential conflicts of interest include employment, consultancies, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
-If no such declaration has been made by the authors, Book Publisher International reserves to assume and write this sentence: “Authors have declared that no competing interests exist.”
+If no such declaration has been made by the authors, B P International reserves to assume and write this sentence: “Authors have declared that no competing interests exist.”

 13. List of Contributors